turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_dhcp_options_set.md

   jsonb_array_elements(associate_vpcs) as vpc;
 ```

-### Count number of vpc associate with dhcp options set
+### Count the number of VPCs associated with DHCP options set

 ```sql
 select